-The third characteristic, complexity is found back several times and could be an potential constraining factor.
+The third characteristic, complexity could be an potential constraining factor.
 The complexity of new innovations as PV, EV's could also lead to inertia due habitual behaviour.
 Moreover, the combination of both in SSC could even lead a higher complexity which could lead to even higher habitual behaviour.
 A lack of knowledge is also here a potential issue.
 The result based on the latter is negative results regards the complexity of SSC.